 - Patient’s values and wishes

 Patients suspecting cancer recurrence should communicate with their oncologist about any symptoms they experience.
+Similar to a primary cancer, treatments for a recurrent cancer can be used to control and eliminate cancer as well as manage pain and side effects.
 Cancer treatments may have improved since a patient’s first cancer diagnosis, and new treatments may help manage side effects.
 Participating in a clinical trial may also be an option.
 Treatment for recurring cancer can include surgery, radiation therapy, proton therapy, chemotherapy, or biological therapy.

-Sources: American Cancer Society, American Society of Clinical Oncology, National Cancer Institute, and Centers for Disease Control and Prevention
+Sources: American Cancer Society, American Society of Clinical Oncology, Centers for Disease Control and Prevention, and National Cancer Institute